 A central ‘blink-and-you-miss-it’ soft play opportunity is Oasis, which is part of a bigger complex offering themed crazy golf and bowling too.

-Near Old Christchurch Road in the heart of Bournemouth and below a multi-storey car park, it has a large, clean soft play area split into 3 parts that is often quiet in the week and will keep the kiddies entertained for hours.
+Near Old Christchurch Road in the heart of Bournemouth and below a multi-storey car park, it has a large, clean soft play area split into 3 parts, a baby area, children under four with slide and the main area for older kids.
+It is often quiet in the week and will keep the kiddies entertained for hours.

 2. Lollipops Soft Play Café, Westbourne